guppyfish123/SOC_Lab/Installation/Cortex.md

  # Download the Analyzers & Responders modules from github
  git clone https://github.com/TheHive-Project/Cortex-Analyzers
 ```
 3. With the `Cortex-Analyzers` downloaded, containing within it the Analyzers and Responders modules.
-To install these each Analyzers and Responders modules has a requirements.txt that outlines to insatllation requirements.
+To install these each Analyzers and Responders modules has a requirements.txt that outlines to installation requirements.
 This command will loop through each of those requirements.txt files and download the required python modules for the Analyzers and Responders:
  ```bash
  for I in $(find Cortex-Analyzers -name 'requirements.txt'); do sudo -H pip3 install -r $I || true; done
  ```